Panchovix/stable-diffusion-webui-reForge/README.md

 * newmain_newforge: Based on latest forge2 (gradio4, flux, etc) with some small changes that I plan to add very slowly.
 For now it has python 3.12 support, sage/flash attention support, all the samplers and schedulers from reForge (1), and recently, support for CFG++ samplers.

-# Suggestion: For stability based on old forge, use forge classic

-reForge(1) is not really stable for all tasks sadly.

-So if you want to keep using old forge backend as it is, for sd1.x,2.x and SDXL, I suggest to use forge classic by @Haoming02 instead https://github.com/Haoming02/sd-webui-forge-classic, as at the moment that is the real succesor to old forge.

 # Other branches:
 * main: Main branch with multiple changes and updates.
 But not stable as main-old branch.
 * dev: Similar to main but with more unstable changes.
 I.e. using comfy/ldm_patched backend for sd1.x and sdxl instead of A1111.